Lynne Olson: The Sisterhood of Ravensbrück

 Klappentext

-The extraordinary true story of a small group of Frenchwomen, all Resistance members, who banded together in a notorious all female concentration camp to defy the Nazis and stay alive—from the New York Times bestselling author of Madame Fourcade's Secret WarDecades after the end of World War II, the name Ravensbrück still evokes horror in the minds of those who know about this infamous all-women’s concentration camp.
+The extraordinary true story of a small group of Frenchwomen, all Resistance members, who banded together in a notorious all female concentration camp to defy the Nazis—from the New York Times bestselling author of Madame Fourcade's Secret WarDecades after the end of World War II, the name Ravensbrück still evokes horror in the minds of those who know about this infamous all-women’s concentration camp.
 Particularly shocking was the discovery that sometimes-lethal medical experiments were performed on some of the inmates.
 Ravensbrück was atypical in other ways as well, not just as the only all-female German concentration camp, but because 80% of the inmates were political prisoners.
 Among them was a tight-knit group of women who had been active in the French Resistance.

 Already well-practiced in sabotaging the Nazi occupation of France, these women joined forces to defy their German captors and keep one another alive.
 Calling themselves the maquis (guerillas) of Ravensbrück, the sisterhood’s members, amid unimaginable terror and brutality, subverted Germany’s war effort by refusing to do the work they were assigned.
 Knowing that they risked death for any infraction did not stop them from defying their SS tormentors at every turn—even staging a satirical musical revue about the horrors of the camp.